stakater/mto-docs/content/explanation/console.md

 ## Live YAML Configuration and Graph View

 In the MTO Console, each resource section is equipped with a "View" button, revealing the live YAML configuration for complete information on the resource.
 For Tenant resources, a supplementary "Graph" option is available, illustrating the relationships and dependencies of all resources under a Tenant.
 This dual-view approach empowers users with both the detailed control of YAML and the holistic oversight of the graph view.

+You can find more details on graph visualization here: [Graph Visualization](../reference-guides/graph-visualization.md)

 ![image](../images/tenants_graph.png)